* This is the Consumer Version. *

 Drugs that increase the amount of acetylcholine, such as pyridostigmine (taken by mouth), may improve muscle strength.
 Long-acting capsules are available for nighttime use to help people who experience severe weakness or difficulty swallowing when they awaken in the morning.

 Doctors must periodically adjust the dose, which may have to be increased during episodes of weakness.
 However, doses that are too high can cause weakness that is difficult to distinguish from that caused by the disorder.
 This effect is called cholinergic crisis.
+If cholinergic crisis occurs, the drug must be stopped for several days.
+In cholinergic crisis (as in myasthenic crisis), the muscles needed for breathing may weaken.
+In such cases, people are treated in an intensive care unit.

 Also, the effectiveness of these drugs may decrease with long-term use.
 Increasing weakness, which may be due to a decrease in the drug’s effectiveness, must be evaluated by a doctor with expertise in treating myasthenia gravis.